 Who Creates the Internship Report?

 Internship reports are generally made by interns, which they will submit to their employer, teacher, mentor, or any admin assigned.
-It is even a requirement where students might not be allowed to finish interning without submitting it.
+It is even a requirement that students might not be allowed to finish interning without submitting it.
 On the other hand, admins may prepare internship report templates for the students.
 That means there will already be a format prepared for interns to follow, and they only need to fill in the details to complete the report.

 The Anatomy of an Internship Report